fge/grappa/README.md

 ## Motivation

 This is a fork of the original [parboiled](https://github.com/sirthias/parboiled).
-Its author, [Matthias Doenitz](https://github.com/sirthias), has since left the Java world for the Scala world (with [parboiled2](https://github.com/sirthias/parboiled2)).
+Its author, [Mathias Doenitz](https://github.com/sirthias), has since left the Java world for the Scala world (with [parboiled2](https://github.com/sirthias/parboiled2)).

 But parboiled does not deserve to be left stranded, nor its users.
 It is just too good.
 No other package allows you to write grammars entirely in Java...
 And what is more, it performs really well.
 This package is therefore dedicated to continuing its development.

 Grappa requires Java 6 or later.